syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Install-and-Getting-started-in-Mac.md

 3.Right click the iOS/ Android project-> Select Set As Startup Project in Debug/Release mode.
 Build and Run the project in any platform as desired.

-Thus, you can create Xamarin visual Studio MAC project for any Syncfusion Xamarin control using the above guidelines.
+Thus, you can create Xamarin Visual Studio MAC project for any Syncfusion Xamarin control using the above guidelines.